bernhardbarker/portfolio/README.md

+### Data Science

-A small sample of miscellaneous data science exercises I've done in the past.
+This repository contains a small sample of miscellaneous data science exercises I've done in the past.

 Each Jupyter notebook analyses and models various parts of its own dataset.
-These mostly use pandas and Numpy for data analysis, and scikit-learn for modelling.
+These mostly use pandas and numpy for data analysis, and scikit-learn for modelling.

----
+### Stack Overflow

-Beyond this, [my Stack Overflow profile](https://stackoverflow.com/users/1711796/bernhard-barker?tab=profile) contains a number of posts I've written about algorithms (mostly in Java, C++ or pseudocode), software engineering, statistics and workplace and interpersonal interactions.
+[My Stack Overflow profile](https://stackoverflow.com/users/1711796/bernhard-barker?tab=profile) contains a number of posts I've written about algorithms (mostly in Java, C++ or pseudocode), software engineering, statistics and workplace and interpersonal interactions.
 A small selection of my posts:

 #### Algorithms and programming